briansunter/graph/site/src/content/logseq/intro-to-algorithms.md

 Arrange your tools -- set up additional tools like auto test runners

-Similar to cooking, in computer science, there are usually different ways of  things that take different amounts of time and may yield slightly different results.
+Similar to cooking, in computer science, there are usually different ways of doing things that take different amounts of time and may yield slightly different results.

 ## Algorithm Example